August40th/OoT-Tracker/readme.txt

 The logic assumes the runner can do simple tricks like Mido Skip, use Hover Boots or the DM Crater Bean Heart Piece, can do fire and Water Temples without a Tunic, get into Zoras Domain with a cucco or Hover Boots, get the Lab Dive check with Iron Boots & Hookshot, Lens only required for chest mini game.

-If you notice any bugs in logic please message me on Discord: August 40th#4864
+If you notice any wrong mini map coordinates or bugs in logic please message me on Discord: August 40th#4864

 ****ToDo List****
 Logic tweaks
-Separate areas for Market guard house & LW bridge checks for OWER Entrance tracker - lines connecting selected region with found paths Mini map co ordinates
+Entrance tracker - lines connecting selected region with found paths
-Floor lvl dependent dungeon chests on minimaps